puniverse/capsule/README.md

 ### Alternatives to Capsule

 There are a few alternatives to packaging your application in a single JAR.
 [Maven's Shade plugin](http://maven.apache.org/plugins/maven-shade-plugin/)/[Gradle's Shadow plugin](https://github.com/johnrengelman/shadow) rename dependency classes and might interfere with the application in subtle ways; they also don't support native libraries.
 [One-Jar](http://one-jar.sourceforge.net/) does support native libraries, but uses class-loader hacks that may interfere with the application in even subtler ways.
 And none of these support JVM arguments.
+Shade/Shadow, however, are suitable for distributing libraries, while Capsule only works for applications.

 The only distribution mechanism supporting JVM arguments and Java version selection is platform-dependent startup scripts.
 Even if your build tool can generate those for you, they would always require some form of installation by the user.